 - Reboot Windows.

 That is all.
-After restarting, your start menu layout will be restored.
+After restarting, your Start menu layout is restored.

-Using an aptly named free and portable application called Backup Start Menu Layout, you can backup and restore start menu layout with a single click.
-Additional, the application even lets you reset start menu layout to its default state.
+Using an aptly named free and portable application called Backup Start Menu Layout, you can backup and restore the Start menu layout with a single click.
+Additionally, the application even lets you reset the Start menu layout to its default state.

 - Download the BSML application.